 Oxygenating plants are essential for your pond's ecosystem.
 Not only will they help keep the water healthy, but they also provide shelter, shade and cover for all sorts of wildlife, including amphibians and invertebrates.

 Oxygenators are notoriously difficult to grow and transport, for which reason we only ship them from spring to October.
-We typically send them out once a week, and use Royal Mail's 24 hour service.
+We typically send them out once a week, and use Royal Mail First class.
 We sell oxygenators in 5 bunches of 5 strands, clipped together with a metal clip so that you can just chuck them into the water.
 Please do the chucking as soon as you can after they arrive!

 Very roughly, we recommend two bunches per square metre of pond.